gjone124/se_project_react/README.md

 The second stage involves:

+1)adding functionality to add & remove pieces of clothing from the collection displayed

-1)creating a Toggle Switch to be able to change the temperature displayed from Fahrenheit to Celsius and from Celsius to Fahrenheit
+2)creating a Toggle Switch to be able to change the temperature displayed from Fahrenheit to Celsius and from Celsius to Fahrenheit

-2)creating a mock server using JSON on your local server (http://localhost:3001)
+3)creating a mock server using JSON on your local server (http://localhost:3001)

-3)creating a Profile component that displays all the potential clothing options
+4)creating a Profile component that displays all the potential clothing options

-4)creating 2 routes:
+5)creating 2 routes:

-- 1 for the Main component (accessed by clicking in the top left corner on the "WTWR" logo)
+&nbsp;&nbsp;&nbsp;a)1 for the Main component (accessed by clicking in the top left corner on the "WTWR" logo)

-- 1 for the Profile component (accessed by clicking in the tope right corner on the username (Terrence Tegegne) or the user logo)
+&nbsp;&nbsp;&nbsp;b)1 for the Profile component (accessed by clicking in the tope right corner on the username (Terrence Tegegne) or the user logo)

-  5)creating a mobile version of the Profile component
+6)creating a mobile version of the Profile component (optional)

 **Figma**